Hydrospheredata/hydro-serving/docs/_posts/2018-06-15-getting-started.md

 Now set up a docker environment.
 You have 2 options:

 1. Lightweight version that doesn't contain any metrics and doesn't support Kafka.
-It will only allow you to deploy and run your models in a continuous manner.
+It will only allow you to deploy and run models in a continuous manner.

 	```sh
 	$ cd ./hydro-serving/